En vei på flate Jæren. Grønne marker med jordbruksområde og blå himmel.

 Stay as long as you wish

 When planning your trip, keep in mind that it makes more environmental sense to stay in one place for several days instead of staying in a new hotel every night.
 Feel free to stay long enough to experience many of the wonderful things that are nearby!
 You have plenty to choose from, that's for sure.
 Support the local business community, eat and drink out and buy local products and souvenirs.
-Brands such as Oleana produce sustainably and emphasise using ecologically sound raw materials.
-Oleana wishes, among other things, to inspire a lifestyle where you buy fewer things, but of higher quality.

 Local favourites